 For those pet owners living in warmer climates, the costume should not overheat your dog.
 Remember a simple Halloween bandana might be a better idea than dressing your pet from head to tail.

 In any case, don’t remove your pet’s collar with its ID tag.
 Make sure your contact information is current for your pet’s microchip just in case a scary moment allows for a dash into the dark.

 Trick or Treating

 If your pet accompanies you and your friends or children, have an adult hold the leash.
 Children as so distracted during this ritual and should not be given the responsibility of holding the family dog during the trek for treats.
 Keep your dog on the street while your tricksters go to the door to get their treats.
 This will help to avoid any chance meetings with another pet residing in the treater’s house.

 Use a non-retractable, traditional leash which will provide more control over your dog’s behavior during this exciting time.

 Being responsible with your furry children doesn’t mean they can’t have fun!
 A great idea is to keep your pets treats handy for when they want to indulge as well.
-Keeping your pet safe is always important, but especially during spooky times like Halloween!
+Keeping your pet safe during Halloween is always important, but especially when ghouls are about in the night!